pthiem-stripe/bookstore-demo/README.md

 #### Cart Functionality
 A Cart feature would allow users to check out multiple items and/or higher quantities of items.
 #### Customer Accounts
-Adding customer account functionality brings a whole subset of features:
+Adding customer account functionality enables a whole subset of new features:
 - Storing and reusing payment methods
 - Order History
 - Storing and reusing billing/invoicing addresses